Share this article

 While saliva contains proteins that might help heal wounds, it also carries bacteria that can cause infections.
 This means the risks outweigh any potential benefits, so you’re better off treating the wound yourself.

 Dogs instinctively lick people’s wounds in order to soothe, clean, and help them heal.
+Do not let your dog lick your wounds, as the risks of infection are very real.

 Holiday pet sitting, with love